chaolongwang/SEEKIN/README.md

 It will generate result files with prefixes `Study.chr22.homo` specified by `–o` flag in the current directory.
 The detailed meanings of flags of `kinship` module are summarized below.

   ```
-  -i Specify the name of the SNP genotype input file of studied samples.
+  -i Specify the name of the SNP genotype input file of study samples.
 SEEKIN only reads compressed (gzipped) VCF files. [no default value]
-  -a Specify the name of the individual allele frequency file of studied samples.
+  -a Specify the name of the individual allele frequency file of study samples.
 SEEKIN only reads compressed (gzipped) VCF files.
 Note that this option cannot be used for homogenous estimation. [no default value]
   -r Remove sites with Rsq less than the “-r” value. [default  0.3]
   -m Remove sites with MAF less than the “-m” value. [default 0.05]
   -d Specify the kinship estimation based on observed or imputed genotypes.
 It is “GT” if using observed genotypes and “DS” using imputed genotypes.
 If no DS information is available for a marker in the VCF file, the GT filed will be used even though the option –d is set to DS.
 If both GT and DS information available, we recommend using DS mode, because our model could account for genotype uncertainty effectively. [default DS]